Graphical combinatorics and a distributive law for modular operads: The problem of loops

 \section{The problem of loops}

-Before constructing the monad $ \DD$ that encodes the combinatorics of units in \cref{pointed graphical species}, let us first pause to discuss the obstruction to obtaining a monadic multiplication for the modular operad endofunctor in the construction outlined in \cite{JK11}.
+Before constructing the (unital) modular operad monad in \cref{s.
+Unital}, let us first pause to discuss the obstruction to obtaining a monadic multiplication for the modular operad endofunctor in the construction outlined in \cite{JK11}.

-\begin{ex} In \cref{ex: operad endo}, I sketched the idea behind the construction of the operad monad $\MMop$ on $\pr{\Bifiso}$, whose underlying endofunctor takes a $\DDD$-coloured presheaf $P$ to the $\DDD$-coloured presheaf of formal operadic compositions in $P$, encoded as $P$-decorated rooted trees.
+\begin{ex} In \cref{ex: operad endo}, I sketched the idea behind the construction of the symmetric operad monad $\MMop$ on $\pr{\Bifiso}$, whose underlying endofunctor takes a $\DDD$-coloured presheaf $O$ to the $\DDD$-coloured presheaf of formal operadic compositions in $O$, encoded as $O$-decorated rooted trees.
 However, I did not describe how the units for the operadic composition are obtained.